Statistic physics in bound state in 3D fermi gas system: Effective mass

-When the formation of polaron\cite{Kohstall C} does not contains the component which has a macroscopic amount, like the phonons or photons (in a cavity), the total momentum of the weakly-coupled propagating pair is conservative, and thus the transport relaxation time of polaron reads $1/\tau\sim \Sigma^{(1)}=ng_{b}$ where $\Sigma^{(1)}$ is the first order contribution to self-energy. $g_{b}$ is the bare coupling strength which equals to the vacuum scattering matrix.
-For temperature higher than the critical one ($T_{c}=W^{2}/g_{b}$ with $W$ the bandwidth) the non-Fermi-liquid feature, which is hidden by the instability at low temperature, will leads to incoherence between the electronic excitations.
-Note that the finite-temperature also affects the resonance structure of the polaron spectrum\cite{Field B}.
+Firstly we discuss the electronic properties of bound state and the role played by the relative momentum $q$ during the scattering.
+When the formation of bound state\cite{Kohstall C} does not contains the component which has a macroscopic amount, like the phonons or photons (in a cavity), the total momentum of the weakly-coupled propagating pair is conservative, and thus the transport relaxation time of bound state reads $1/\tau\sim \Sigma^{(1)}=ng_{b}$ where $\Sigma^{(1)}$ is the first order contribution to self-energy. $g_{b}$ is the bare coupling strength which equals to the vacuum scattering matrix.
+For temperature higher than the critical one ($T_{c}=W^{2}/g_{b}$ with $W$ the bandwidth) the non-fermi-liquid feature, which is hidden by the instability at low temperature, will leads to incoherence between the electronic excitations.
+Note that the finite-temperature also affects the resonance structure of the bound state spectrum\cite{Field B}.
 Besides, the strong coupling in strongly correlated metals will largely reduce the critical temperature, and thus lead to the coherence-to-incoherence crossover, which also happen in the Dirac/Weyl semimetallic states.